GLOBAL MARKETS-Bond scares linger, investors look to Powell

 MSCI All Country World Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Additional reporting by Koh Gui Qing in New York; editing by Sam Holmes, Richard Pullin, Simon Cameron-Moore, Larry King)
+(Additional reporting by Hideyuki Sano in Tokyo, Koh Gui Qing in New York; editing by Larry King, Alexandra Hudson)

 ((guiqing.koh@thomsonreuters.com; +1 646 223 6033;))